biodash/biodash.github.io/content/codeclub/19_wordclouds/index.md

 </div>

 This is a good start: it gets rid of the capitalization issue, and also gets rid of the punctuation.
 But there's a problem.
-The grep pattern doesn't recognize *possessives* or *contractions*: it just strips anything that's not a letter, so it messes up with `Island's`, `son's`, and `she's`: welcome to the subtleties of processing natural language text algorithmically!
+The regular expression pattern `[a-z]+` doesn't recognize *possessives* or *contractions*: it just strips anything that's not a letter, so it messes up with `Island's`, `son's`, and `she's`: welcome to the subtleties of processing natural language text algorithmically!
 Exceptions, exceptions!!

-We could fiddle about with our grep expression, but... *there's a package for that!* This kind of text mining is exactly what the [tidytext](https://www.tidytextmining.com) package was built for.
+We could fiddle about with our regex, but... *there's a package for that!* This kind of text mining is exactly what the [tidytext](https://www.tidytextmining.com) package was built for.
 It will simultaneously strip punctuation intelligently and 'unnest' lines into word tokens.

 Tidytext functions need a dataframe to operate on.
-So first we need to get the poem into a data frame by tibbling it; here we'll use the column name "text".
+So first we need to get the poem into a data frame; here we'll use the column name `text`.

 <div class="highlight">